larestrepo/CardanoPythonLib/docs/keys_class_usage.md

 ***

-Using the deriveAllKeys method, you can create all the keys with just few lines of code ( run this from python3 in the terminal or within a file like the main.py provided):
+Using the deriveAllKeys method, you can create all the keys with just a few lines of code ( run this from python3 in the terminal or within a file like the main.py provided):

+### Option 1

+Create a wallet from scratch provide the number of words (recommended size = 24)

 ```python
 from cardanopythonlib import base